Priya-DharshiniRamesh/24ADC001_24BAD092/BI_EXP_02/README.md

-# Business Intelligence Lab – Experiment 1
+# Business Intelligence Lab – Experiment 2
-## FAANG Stock Price Analysis using Tableau & Power BI
+## Global Superstore Sales Analysis using Tableau & Power BI

-This repository contains the implementation of **Business Intelligence Experiment 1**, where Tableau and Power BI were used to analyze a FAANG stock price dataset.
-The experiment focuses on understanding the interfaces of both BI tools, importing data, creating visualizations, building dashboards, and comparing predicted and actual stock prices.
+This repository contains the implementation of **Business Intelligence Experiment 2**, where Tableau and Power BI were used to analyze the Global Superstore Sales dataset.
+The experiment focuses on creating multiple visualization types, building interactive dashboards, and deriving business insights from sales data.

 ---

 ## 🎯 Objective

-To understand the basic interface, data import process, and visualization capabilities of **Tableau** and **Power BI** using a FAANG stock price dataset.
-The experiment also explores dashboard creation, filters, calculated fields, and KPI visualization for financial data analysis.
+To load the Global Superstore Sales dataset into **Tableau** and **Power BI**, create various visualizations, build interactive dashboards, and analyze sales performance using different chart types.

 ---